-The Application for Admission to Honors Study must be completed on this form, which will need to be printed and signed by the applicant, the Honors advisor, and the department Chair or program Director.
-Then turn the form into the Charles Center upon completion.
-For questions concerning Departmental Honors, please email [[jrcraft,Jabria Craft]].
+The Application for Admission to Honors Study must first be completed on this form, which will need to be printed and signed by the applicant, the Honors project advisor, and the Department Chair or Program Director.
+The student will then upload the signed form to the Tribe Application Form.
+For questions concerning Departmental Honors, please email firstname.lastname@example.org.

 Prospective candidates for the Department Honors program should first familiarize themselves with the provisions of the Honors program as described in this document and in the College catalog, and with any additional requirements or deadlines applicable in specific departments or programs.